 The documentary What the Health is generating a lot of buzz these days.
-Its claim?
-Animal sourced food is slowly killing us and most of our major diseases can be prevented by adopting a plants-only diet.
+The claim?
+That animal sourced food is slowly killing us and most of our major diseases can be prevented by adopting a plants-only diet.

 The evidence?
-Nonexistent when you do the fact checking.
-(Complete list of scientific references at article’s end.)
+Nonexistent when you do the fact-checking.
+(Complete list of scientific references at the article’s end.)

 Filmmakers Kip Andersen and Keegan Kuhn try to stir up some credible statistics to support their vegan agenda, but to those who understand the scientific method, this film is totally unconvincing.
 They repeatedly indulge in what’s called confirmation bias, i.e., talk only to those who believe exactly as you do; offer a few studies with cherry-picked data; and never admit to the extensive body of opposing evidence from highly respected sources.
 Oh, and be sure to stick in some emotional testimony and made-for-Hollywood drama.
 This is sure to work up fear and dread in your viewers.